 |Resources||Check out our resources section to see examples of resumes and cover letters.|

 Once you’ve accepted a job offer, your employer may ask for your class schedule.
 This is to create a work schedule that doesn’t conflict with your classes.
-Follow the steps below to print your class schedule.
+There are two different ways you can print/send your class schedule:

 View your class schedule